iaptic/react-native-iaptic/api.md

 ### IapticVerifiedPurchase

-A purchase object returned by the receipt validator.
+Purchase verified by the receipt validator.

 #### Properties